Mindset

 The Recession Is Part Of The Journey Of Your Business

 Adjust your profit expectations according to the condition of the economy.
-Remember that the majority of businesses do not have the same level of profits they did when the economy was strong.
+Remember that most businesses do not have the same level of profits they did when the economy was strong.
 The recession is a part of the journey of your business that can be a helpful lesson.
 Use this time to reflect upon the mission of your business and the value it brings to the community.
-The strategies you develop now to survive and make daily progress, can help your company flourish as the economy improves.
+The strategies you develop to survive and make daily progress can help your company flourish as the economy improves.

 Sherry – The Perfect Pearl Place